This is Part 3 of our series on NIST CSF 2.0. Part 2 covered the Govern function and establishing security leadership.

 What Identify Covers

-Asset Management — Inventorying hardware, software, data, and systems.
+Asset Management (ID.AM) — Inventorying hardware, software, data, and systems.
 Understanding what exists before trying to protect it.

-Risk Assessment — Evaluating threats, vulnerabilities, and potential impacts.
+Risk Assessment (ID.RA) — Evaluating threats, vulnerabilities, and potential impacts.
 Understanding what could go wrong and how likely it is.

 Asset Management: The Foundation